 Export Opportunities by Relatedness

-The top export opportunities for Honduras according to the relatedness index, are Cocoa Beans (0.23), Non-Knit Women's Suits (0.22), Non-Knit Women's Undergarments (0.22), Locust beans, seaweed, sugar beet, cane, for food (0.22), and Gold (0.22).
+The top export opportunities for Honduras according to the relatedness index, were Non-Knit Men's Undergarments (0.22), Cocoa Beans (0.22), Other Oily Seeds (0.22), Non-fillet Frozen Fish (0.22), and Legumes (0.22).
 Relatedness measures the distance between a country's current exports and each product.
 The barchart show only products that Honduras is not specialized in.

 The product space is a network connecting products that are likely to be co-exported.
 The product space can be used to predict future exports, since countries are more likely to start exporting products that are related to current exports.
 Relatedness measures the distance between a product, and all of the products a country currently specializes in.